- Cardonald Campus

 - Course Type

-This ESOL transitions, part-time course is designed for ESOL learners who are interested in a career in the health care sector.
+This ESOL transitions, part-time course is designed for non-native speakers of English who are interested in a career in the health care sector.

 What will I learn?